Grand-unification Theory Atlas: Standard Model and Beyond: Introduction

 The Standard Model (SM) of particle physics \cite{Glashow:1961tr,Weinberg:1967tq,Salam:1968rm} is a remarkable construction, both in its theoretical content and in its success to provide an accurate description of the fundamental forces, excluding gravity.
 It is largely based on the gauge principle, introducing interactions via local symmetries \cite{Yang:1954ek}: $\SU(3)$ for the strong chromomagnetic ones and $\SU(2) \times \U(1)$ for the electroweak ones.
 This structure has been experimentally tested up to energies of few TeV and below the percent level in most sectors, with the energy frontier currently met at the Large Hadron Collider (LHC).
 Nevertheless, the SM must be considered as a low-energy effective theory, due to its theoretical shortcomings and the observed phenomena beyond its realms (such as the baryon asymmetry in the universe, neutrino masses and inflation).
 However, when considering higher-energy models, it is not at all granted that their low-energy limit uniquely yields the SM.
 Usually, a selection is made in terms of matter content, gauge groups and symmetry-breaking patterns following the primer of low-energy physics.
-A tantalizing example is given by Grand-unification Theories (GUTs), where the semi-simple gauge symmetry of the SM is replaced by a more minimal structure, with the final goal of finding a simple Lie group at higher energies.
+A tantalizing example is given by Grand-Unification Theories (GUTs), where the semi-simple gauge symmetry of the SM is replaced by a more minimal structure, with the final goal of describing interactions via a single gauge coupling at higher energies.
 The first attempt to unify quarks and leptons was made by means of a fourth color \cite{Pati:1974yy}, whereas it soon became clear that the complete SM structure could be derived from $\SU(5)$ \cite{Georgi:1974sy} or $\SO(10)$ \cite{Fritzsch:1974nn}.
 The exceptional group $E_6$ \cite{Gursey:1975ki} offers a popular alternative, mainly motivated by heterotic string theory \cite{Ito:2010df}.
-In this letter, we propose to start, instead, from a general atlas of grand-unified theories at high energy (see \cite{Zee:1980ce} for an early attempt).
-Then, we aim at identifying the minimal theoretical requirements that may lead to a selection of the SM at low energies.
-As a further application, we propose using the atlas to define a dryland of grand-unifiable models that extend the SM gauge symmetry.